YetiCodeCamp/cpp-for-beginners/docs/_video_pages/cppvideo12.md

 ptr = x;   // Incorrect, you are assigning the value of x to ptr, not x's address.
 *ptr = &x; // Incorrect, *ptr is the value at the address ptr points to, whereas &x is an address. ptr = &x;  // Correct, here we are assigning the address of x to the ptr variable.
-*ptr = x;  // Correct, *ptr is the value at the address ptr points to, and, x is also a value.
+*ptr = x;  // Correct, *ptr is the value at the address ptr points to, and x is also a value.
 ```
 <br/><br/>